 Concerns about inequality seem to be on the rise, but the news is not all doom and gloom.
 Nora Lustig presented evidence that nearly half of the 78 countries included in the Commitment to Equity project have shown a decline in inequality, led by a stellar performance in Latin America over the last 15 years (see the figure below).
 Public investment in education has led to an expansion in tertiary education which reduced wage inequality in countries such as Brazil.
 At the same time, moving from general subsidies to cash transfers improved the targeting and increased the efficiency of redistributive policies.

 In fact, data shows that developing countries are spending much more on redistribution of tax based resources today than developed countries did when they were at the same level of income.
-The message is that .
+The message is that policymakers have the tools to reduce inequality if they have the will to do so.
 As I pointed out on the panel, however, this will require addressing legacy issues of past fiscal adjustment policies that focused on the decreasing public expenditure, especially in education and health.
 (To hear more from Nora Lustig on inequality, listen to her related podcast.)

 It’s easier to prevent than cure

 The emerging policy agenda is clear.
 As Nancy Birdsall summarized in her remarks, building effective fiscal institutions is the key to reducing inequality in the long run.
 It is better to prevent inequality from reaching high levels by implementing an efficient and progressive taxation regime.
 Identifying the rich and ensuring their compliance improves tax collection, ensures fairness and increases accountability.
 Countries should reduce their dependence on value-added tax and other indirect tariffs that impose disproportionate costs on the poor.
 Fiscal policies should address “strugglers,” those who are one income shock away from falling into poverty.